aspiwack/combining-logics/combining-logics.typ

 Maybe if #base is a Kleene algebra #emph[in the category of domains/CPOs], then we can create a #defined such that #base is a sub-Kleene algebra of #defined?
 Does Scott's construction give us anything near this?
 Possibly I need complete Kleene algebras to reconstruct the star?

 If the above works, the question remains: how do I build a Kleene algebra in the category of domains if I have a regular Kleene algebra (like the construction that adds variable makes a logic nominal).
+A similar construction could be used to build a Higher-Order logic as well.

+Potential construction: build a Kleene algebra with functions using a stack machine (application is push).
+Is there a generic construction that'd be useful there?
+If we have an algebra of relation on a state, we can presumably enrich the state with a stack.
+Is there a general construction with an arbitrary Kleene algebra as the input?

 == Action algebras